jsenv/core/docs/url_resolution.md

 import "/node_modules/amazing-package/index.js"
 ```

-The entire Node ESM resolution applies meaning you can use the following:
+Jsenv implements the whole Node ESM resolution so the following logic can be used in your import specifiers:

 - [Self referencing a package using its name](https://nodejs.org/docs/latest-v18.x/api/packages.html#self-referencing-a-package-using-its-name)
 - [Subpath exports](https://nodejs.org/docs/latest-v18.x/api/packages.html#subpath-exports)